ARMmbed/mbed-os-5-docs/docs/index.md

 ### Development tools

-* Our offline development tool is the [mbed CLI](dev_tools/cli.md), a command line tool.
+* Our offline development tool is the [mbed CLI](dev_tools/cli.md), a command-line tool.
 This requires having a toolchain installed on your computer.
 * The [mbed Online Compiler](dev_tools/online_comp.md) lets you write and build applications using just a web browser and USB connection.
-* If you're working with third party tools, we have [exporting instructions for the most popular ones](dev_tools/third_party.md).
+* If you're working with third party tools, look at [exporting instructions for the most popular ones](dev_tools/third_party.md).

 ### Communicating with and monitoring your board